 C. Equal Shares: Since the joint tenants have identical interest, they must have equal shares.
 Thus, one joint tenant cannot have a one fourth interest, say, with the other having three-forth interest.

-D. Granting a Mortgage: Since Florida is a "title theory" state, if one joint tenant mortgages his or her interest, the grant is treated as a conveyance which destroys the joint tenancy.
+D. Granting a Mortgage: Given Florida is a “lien theory” state, if one joint tenant mortgages his or her interest, the grant is treated as a conveyance which destroys the joint tenancy.
 As a result, the lender will have a mortgage on an undivided 1/2 interest in the property: the other joint tenant will be unaffected.